gSOLO/digil-waifu-diffusion/README.md

 - [Composable-Diffusion](https://energy-based-model.github.io/Compositional-Visual-Generation-with-Composable-Diffusion-Models/), a way to use multiple prompts at once
      - separate prompts using uppercase `AND`
      - also supports weights for prompts: `a cat :1.2 AND a dog AND a penguin :2.2`
+- No token limit for prompts (original stable diffusion lets you use up to 75 tokens)

 ## Stable Diffusion